 Historic Boat Tour on the African Queen

 When I was a kid I saw the movie African Queen for the first time.
 I always thought it was so cool and I wanted to get to explore in this same way, but with fewer mishaps.
-The actual boat from that famous Humphry Bogart film now resides in Key Largo and you can do tours on it.
+The African Queen boat tour on the actual boat from that famous Humphry Bogart film, which now resides in Key Largo, is actually a fun option here.
 This is a great tour for history buffs as the boat still runs on the clunky motor from the film and from the time you board until you disembark it’s a movie history quiz show.

 The captain is fantastic and has tons of information to share, including photos of the boat and from the African Queen film.
 During the 90 minute sailing you’ll get to see the canals of Key Largo, watch for dolphins and birds (great birdwatching!), enjoy being on the water AND ACTUALLY DRIVE THE BOAT.
 Be sure to bring sunblock and a brimmed hat, as there’s very little shade on the African Queen.
 Booking your tour can only be done directly through them.